-Win your Valentine’s heart over with these Valentine’s Day Cake Balls that are made with a strawberry cake mix, cake frosting, and melting chocolate.
-These would be the perfect dessert to go along with that romantic dinner you have planned for your Valentine.
+These cake balls are the perfect dessert to go along with that romantic dinner you have planned for your Valentine.

 Making these cake balls is really simple.
 I used a strawberry cake mix but if you have a cake that you make from scratch it would work just as well.

 The first thing I did was make the cake according to the box.
-I baked it in a prepared 9×13 cake pan.
+I baked it in a prepared 9x13 cake pan.
 Once it was fully cooked I let it cool.

 This next part is great fun if you are like me and have helping hands in the kitchen.
 When my youngest was in second grade she was bullied a lot.
 To the point, she would cry to go to school.